mm80843/T3.5/docs/Benef/PBN__Benef_420.md

 # __Transmission reduction__

-## Name of the Benefit

-The relaxation of NPIs in Phase III resulted in a reduction in SARS-CoV-2 transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors would benefit from implementing this measure as it would help reduce the spread of the virus, leading to a safer and healthier community and potentially preventing lockdowns or business closures, which could protect economic stability and property values.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_450.md)